udippant/base-drafts/draft-ietf-quic-http.md

 ## Since draft-ietf-quic-http-14

-- Recommend sensible values for QUIC transport parameters (#1720,#1806)
+- Recommend sensible values for QWIK transport parameters (#1720,#1806)
 - Define error for missing SETTINGS frame (#1697,#1808)
 - Setting values are variable-length integers (#1556,#1807) and do not have separate maximum values (#1820)